francesco-innocenti/Neuro_AI_Papers/README.md

 [A neural network that finds a naturalistic solution for the production of muscle activity](https://www.nature.com/articles/nn.4042) by Sussillo et al. (2015)

+Further demonstrating the utility of the goal-driven approach, this paper optimised families of recurrent neural networks to reproduce the motor outputs of monkeys performing a reaching task, finding that a regularised (but not non-regularised) model learned similar dynamics to the motor cortex at both the single-neuron and population levels.

 ### Validation methods